Colette Trudeau: Solo career

-Colette signed a production deal with Bananatoons Production and SA Track Works, where she has worked with songwriters Sean Hosein, Dane Deviller, Steve Smith, Anthony Anderson, Brian Howes, Davor Vulama and Eddie Schwartz.
-To date, Colette has had her songs "Freeze", "Stay with me" and "Easier to Miss You" recorded by international artists.
-As a commercial artist, Colette's voice has been featured in ad campaigns for products such as Motorola, Kia Auto Dealerships and Callaway Park.
+Colette signed a production deal with Bananatoons Production and SA Track Works, where she has worked with songwriters Sean Hosein, Dane Deviller, Steve Smith, Anthony Anderson, Brian Howes, Davor Vulama, and Eddie Schwartz.
+To date, Colette has had her songs "Freeze", "Stay with me", and "Easier to Miss You" recorded by international artists.
+As a commercial artist, Colette's voice has been featured in ad campaigns for products such as Motorola, Kia Auto Dealerships, and Callaway Park.

 Colette's song "I Don't Wanna Know" was added to the rotation on CHUM radio stations across Canada in January 2008, with Colette winning the 'Up and Coming Artist of the Month'.
 "I Don't Wanna Know" found its way onto multiple radio stations top 20 charts.
 Colette recruited UBC film students to help her in the creation of the music video.

 As a solo artist, Colette has headlined numerous shows in the greater Vancouver area, including performances at festivals, and played with artists such as Hedley and Faber Drive.

 As an Aboriginal artist, Colette has had the opportunity to be a featured performer on APTN's My TV.
 My TV filmed Colette's Vancouver performance at New Music West and was interviewed at Gas Station Studios in Vancouver.

-Colette's song "No Friend of Mine" appears on two episodes of "South of Nowhere".
-"Don't Say Goodbye" was added to the movie The Breakup Artist in 2009.
+Colette's song "No Friend of Mine" appears on two episodes of South of Nowhere.
+"Don't Say Goodbye" was added to the movie The Break-Up Artist in 2009.
 "Freeze" was included in the 2010 release of Dancing Ninja.

 In 2010, Colette began working with RockSTAR Music Corp. on her music career.
 Her self-titled debut album was released through her MySpace Tuesday, June 29, 2010.
 She is now a member of EDM band Red City.